Farglory Ocean Park

-The Farglory Ocean Park (遠雄海洋公園 (远雄海洋公园, Yuǎnxióng Hǎiyáng Gōngyuán)) or Hualien Ocean Park is a water theme park in Yanliao Village, Shoufeng Township, Hualien, Taiwan.
+The Farglory Ocean Park (遠雄海洋公園 (Yuǎnxióng Hǎiyáng Gōngyuán)) or Hualien Ocean Park is a water theme park in Yanliao Village, Shoufeng Township, Hualien, Taiwan.
 It is the first marine theme park in Taiwan.

 History

 The construction of the theme park started in April 1999 and was completed and opened in December 2002 with a total cost of US$160 million.

 Architecture

 The theme park spans over an area of 51 hectares, which are generally divided into the marine park and aquarium.
 The main amusement zones are the Brighton by the Sea, Crystal Castle, Discovery Island, Dolphin Lagoon, Harbor Square, Main Street, Mariner's Cove, and Underwater Kingdom.
 It also features a cable car.